-Tyson Fury defeats unbeaten Otto Wallin in Las Vegas
+Tyson Fury defeats Otto Wallin in brutal Las Vegas fight

-(CNN)Tyson Fury took down the undefeated Otto Wallin in their heavyweight boxing fight Saturday night.
+(CNN)Tyson Fury took down the previously undefeated Otto Wallin in their heavyweight boxing fight Saturday night.

-Fury won the 12-round bout in a unanimous decision, despite suffering a serious cut above his eye early in the fight.
+Fury won the 12-round bout in a unanimous points decision, despite suffering a serious cut above his eye early in the fight.
 With the victory, Fury improves to 29-0-1, including 20 wins by knockout.

 "It was a great fight ...
 For a majority of the fight I couldn't see out of my left eye," Fury said.